leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How can I get rid of the flashes/floaters?
 - What can I do to remove the flashes/floaters?
 - Can laser remove the flashes/floaters?
-- Are there any eyedrops that can treat flashes/floaters?
+- Are there any [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} that can treat flashes/floaters?
-- Are eyedrops helpful for flashes/floaters?
+- Are [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} helpful for flashes/floaters?
 - Can the floaters be removed?
 - Can surgery remove the floaters?
 - Can the doctor clean up the floaters?